 - 1. Successfully meet the requirements designated by the candidate's academic department including cumulative (overall) grade point average (GPA), Professional Dispositions, and screening process.
 All Education majors who started at Fredonia during or after the Fall 2015 semester MUST have at least a 3.0 GPA to be considered for student teaching placements. - 2.
-Unless they qualify for the NYSED Limited Exemption, candidates holding initial certification MUST have at least 75 hours of field time completed PRIOR to student teaching. - 3.
+Candidates pursuing initial certification MUST have at least 100 hours of field time completed PRIOR to student teaching. - 3.
 Successful completion of all required education courses. - 4.
 Timely submission of Student Teaching Application materials to the Office of Field Experiences, including proof of Fingerprinting from the candidate's TEACH Account.